JeremiahLR/Temperance/README.md

-These Python programs are meant to accompany the journal article, "Towards a Computer Simulation of Virtue Ethics" published in Open Philosophy.
+These Python scripts are meant to accompany the journal article, "Towards a Computer Simulation of Virtue Ethics" published in Open Philosophy.

 The article is available at https://www.degruyter.com/view/j/opphil.2019.2.issue-1/opphil-2019-0029/opphil-2019-0029.xml.